ashgupta1971/DualBootLinuxMint/install-win10.md

 1. Disable **Fast Startup** from the **Power Options** section of **Control Panel**.
 (This is needed in order to boot from the USB stick containing Linux Mint.)
 1. Disable **hibernation**.
 From an **Administrator's Command Line** prompt, enter the following:

         C:\> powercfg /h off

-(This step is needed in order to mount NTFS partitions as read-write under Linux Mint.)
+(This step is needed in order to mount NTFS partitions as read/write under Linux Mint.)